Road to Rupert: Plot

 The Griffins have a yard sale to sell off household items that they no longer need, but Brian accidentally sells Stewie's teddy bear, Rupert, causing Stewie to think Rupert has been kidnapped.
 Brian takes Stewie to the toy store to try to find a replacement, but ends up admitting he accidentally sold it, much to Stewie's anger.
 He attempts to retrieve Rupert by tracking DNA samples against the federal database from the money Brian was paid for Rupert.
 They discover the man who bought Rupert lives in Quahog, but upon arrival, they discover the house is deserted.
 They then see a moving truck leaving the house and follow it, with Mayor West driving.
 West stops at the Connecticut state line, driving them no further.
 West states his reasoning for this, saying "If I enter Connecticut, I'm entering every state that Connecticut's ever been with", and wishes the pair good luck.
 After a box falls out of the moving truck, they discover the buyer, Stanford Cordray (Rob Lowe), now resides in Aspen, Colorado.
 At this point, Stewie and Brian are on their own.
-The two then make a stop at the Gettysburg National Cemetery after hitchhiking, where Stewie says "you're welcome" to a black tourist, implying that the black man should be thanking white people for ending slavery.
 To get over the mountains, the pair rent a helicopter after Stewie performs a dance for the man in the office (with help from Gene Kelly) in lieu of cash or card payments, but when Brian crashes the helicopter into the mountain, the two end up next to the entrance to Aspen.